Dr. Samuel Marks breaks the rules, again. This time they were his own....

 “Stop it, man.
 You’re being unfair.”

-He knew she was going to die in the fire, and begged the council to be allowed to save her, so they could live out her natural life together.
+He knew she was going to die in the fire.
+He begged the council to be allowed to save her, so they could live out her natural life together.
 We fought about it for hours.
-Just long enough that by the time he decided he would defy us and go to her anyway, it was already too late.
+Just long enough that by the time he decided he would defy us and go to her anyway, it was too late.
 The barn was already engulfed in flames.

 “Beta dome to Samuel, come in Doctor Marks.”